aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-processing/apply-median-wiener-filters/_index.md

 ---
 title: Apply Median and Wiener Filters with Aspose.PSD for Java
-linktitle: Apply Median and Wiener Filters with Aspose.PSD for Java
+linktitle: Apply Median and Wiener Filters
 second_title: Aspose.PSD Java API
 description: Explore the power of image processing in Java with Aspose.PSD.
 Learn how to apply Median and Wiener Filters step by step.
 Enhance image quality effortlessly.
 type: docs